New larger high-end iMac tipped to arrive next year

 - Plus: Apple iPhone 13 event will reportedly be virtual — here's why

-If you're wondering about this source's track record, he's already made some good leaks (via AppleInsider).
-He called both the fact that Apple's first M1 iMac would be a lower-powered desktop, and that the M1 chip was going to appear in the iPad Pro 2021.
+Dylandkt's track record is pretty good: He previously called both the fact that Apple's first M1 iMac would be a lower-powered desktop, and that the M1 chip was going to appear in the iPad Pro 2021.

+The rumor also makes some sense, given that we can see why Apple wouldn't want to release a new iMac when the latest one isn't even six months old.
+On the other hand, it has taken that route before; if you look at the MacBooks Apple launched just last year, we saw one update to the existing Intel-powered MacBook Air and 13-inch MacBook Pro in March, and then the new M1 versions in November.

 Just as an explanation for those who are wondering, the high end iMac is not expected to release in Q4 alongside the other M1X Mac’s.
 Apple simply does not want their devices to compete for attention and delay's in product releases have led to this timetable.July 23, 2021